The Auvergne is not

 English farmhouse cheddar or chester.
 A lot of this

-dairies in the region also produce it in large quantities.
-(Some also
+region also produce it in large quantities.
+(Some also produce Cheddar

-"jeune" (young) and "entre deux" (between two), meaning cheese that has
+two varieties: "jeune" (young) and "entre deux" (between two), meaning

-matured for longer.
-This cheese's strength and taste increase with
+cheese that has matured for longer.
+This cheese's strength and taste

-ageing, and generally speaking cantal cheese is stronger than cheddar.
+increase with ageing, and generally speaking cantal cheese is stronger

 Two smaller areas within the Cantal department